tieguy/doctrack/spec.md

 ### External Tool Errors
 - **dwdiff not found**: "Warning: dwdiff not found.
 Using basic diff."
+- **pypandoc import error**: "Error: pypandoc required for Word export.
+Install with: pip install pypandoc"
-- **pandoc not found**: "Error: pandoc required for Word export.
-Please install pandoc."
+- **pandoc not found**: "Error: pandoc binary not found.
+Install pandoc or use: pip install pypandoc-binary"
 - **Conversion failed**: "Error: Failed to convert document to Word format"

 ### Command Line Errors